dongdong3272/robot-control-frontend/README.md

    npm install
    ```
 3. Start running the frontend:

    ```sh
    npm start
    ```

    Note that before running the frontend, please start the backend server first.
 To start the backend server, please read the manual in the backend project.

+   Once the frontend is up and running, you can access the user interface by opening your web browser and navigating to http://localhost:3000/.

 ### Test